-On June 9, 2014, the Company entered into a revolving credit agreement (the "Credit Agreement") with a syndicate of financial institutions led by Texas Capital Bank, N.A. (collectively, the "Syndicates") to borrow up to \$45,000,000 of which currently \$25,000,000 has been committed and drawn.
+On June 9, 2014, the Company entered into a revolving credit agreement (the "Credit Agreement") with a syndicate of financial institutions led by Texas Capital Bank, N.A. (collectively, the "Syndicates") to borrow up to \$45,000,000.
+On January 16th, 2015 the Company closed an additional \$25 million on the Credit Agreement, which increased the maximum borrowing amount to \$70 million.
+As of June 30, 2016, \$60,750,000 has been committed and drawn and is at fair value.
 Such borrowings constitute financial leverage.
-The Agreement has a five year term and a stated maturity in June 2019 and was priced at 3 month LIBOR +2.85%.
+The Agreement has a five year term and a stated maturity in June 2019 and was priced at LIBOR +2.85%.
+The Company is charged a fee of 0.50% on any undrawn commitment balance.
 The Credit Agreement contains customary covenants, negative covenants and default provisions, including covenants that limit the Company's ability to incur additional debt or consolidate or merge into or with any person, other than as permitted, or sell, lease or otherwise transfer, directly or indirectly, all or substantially all of its assets.
 The covenants also impose on the Company asset coverage requirements, which are more stringent than those imposed on the Company by the Investment Company Act, as well as the Company's policies.
+For the six months period ended June 30, 2016, the average daily loan balance was \$51,978,022 at a weighted average interest rate of 3.43%.
+With respect to these borrowings, interest of \$831,044 is included in the Statement of Operations.
+The Company has cash collateral segregated with Capital Bank in the amount of \$3,500,000 in lieu of the Credit Agreement.